anandu06dev/ng4StarterKit/README.md

 }
 ```

-A state management service unifies multiple DDD abstractions for the sake of simplicity.
-The state management logic may
-comprise data access, use cases or mapper logic.
-The state management service is similar to the DDD repository pattern.

 ## Reactive Repository

-We also can combine services and reactive extensions to emulate a reactive store.
-By referencing an in-memory object
-and emitting data anytime an action occurs, we promote a FLUX-oriented unidirectional data flow.
-Adding BehaviorSubjects
-allows us to notify subscribers about data changes.
-A FLUX-oriented pattern can be approached by 3rd-party libraries such
+We use reactive extensions to create a shared reactive repository.
+By referencing an in-memory object and emitting data anytime an action occurs, we embrace a unidirectional data flow.
+Using BehaviorSubjects allows us to notify subscribers about data changes.
-as NgRx or ngrx-data, which are great in combination with RESTful APIs and anemic data models.

 ```
 @Injectable()
-export class StoreService<T> {
+export class DomainModelRepository<T> {
     private _data : BehaviorSubject<T[]> = new BehaviorSubject<T[]>([]);
-    private _store : { data : T[] } = { data : [] };

     public getData(): Observable<T[]> {
         return this._data.asObservable();
-    }

-    public setData(data: T[]): void {
-        this._store.data = [...data, ...this._store.data]
-        this._data.next(Object.assign({}, this._store).data);
     }
 }
 ```